ShakirSofi/johnwlambert.github.io/_posts/2019-01-12-factor-graphs-slam.markdown

 Along the way, we decided to maximize the log-likelihood instead of the likelihood because the argument that maximizes the log of a function also maximizes the function itself.

-## Factor Graph Variable Elimanation
+## Factor Graph Variable Elimination

 If you're wondering about the variable elimination part, we choose subsets of variables connected by factors and start combining them by taking the product of their factors and marginalizing out variables.